9808us/SA-P2P-README/README.md

 ### Github Storage Container

-Your signals have to save somewhere, in the setup we are using a dedicated github repo that will host the files, don't worry they are encrypted :)
+In order to be able to send signals, Senders must have a Storage Container.
+In this current development Superalgos makes use of Github repositories that will host the files, don't worry they are encrypted :)

 Under the Github Storage Container
 - Edit codeName to a unique identifier